-A number of tests have been made public but none offer the depth of information shooters demand.
+No public tests offer the depth of information shooters demand

-When considering an undertaking such as this, it’s a good idea to look at what had been done before.
-There have been a variety of tests conducted using the AR-15/M4/M16 platform over the last 55 years, and we studied as many as possible in order to determine the best course to take.
+When we considered an undertaking like this, we wanted to investigate what tests others conducted before us.
+Over the past 55 years, several groups published a variety of tests conducted using the AR-15/M4/M16 platform.
+We studied as many as possible in order to determine the best course to take.

 One of the more notable tests – certainly one of the most discussed – was the Army’s “M4 dust test” of 2007.
 Much of the public domain information about the test was lacking – were all rifles of new manufacture?
 Did all firearms use the same magazines?
-What qualified as a malfunction, and how was each type of malfunction defined?
+What qualified as a malfunction?
+How do we define each type of malfunction?
 What were some of the details relating to how each rifle functioned, such as cyclic rate of fire?
 We sought to address each of these concerns in our test.

-A test of the MK18 10.5″ CQBR was conducted by Naval Surface Warfare Center Crane and presented at the 2003 NDIA conference.
+The Naval Surface Warfare Carne conducted a test of the MK18 10.5″ CQBR and presented the results at the 2003 NDIA conference.
 Although the public domain report is rather concise and also focuses on why the weapon itself was created, it contains a lot of useful data such as throat erosion and cyclic rate.
-The total number of malfunctions is given, but details on when and how each one occurred are not provided, perhaps due to time/length constraints.
+They deliver the total number of malfunctions but don’t provide details like when and how each one occurred.
+Perhaps this is due to time/length constraints.
 We borrowed a number of ideas and methodologies from this test, including limits on rate of fire and temperature.

 A 2012 collaboration between Tulammo USA and Anderson Manufacturing compared the performance of Federal and Tula ammunition in Anderson Manufacturing carbines.
-Although malfunctions occurred during the testing, the number of malfunctions was not given.
+Although malfunctions occurred during the testing, they didn’t publish the number of malfunctions for public consumption.

 For the test, 10,000 rounds each of Federal, Brown Bear, Wolf, and Tula ammunition in caliber .223 Remington were used.
 Each brand of ammunition used a 55 grain full metal jacketed bullet with a lead core.
-The Federal 55gr .223 ammunition featured a solid copper jacket and a brass case, while the other three brands used a bimetal (steel and copper) jacket and a steel case.
-The Brown Bear ammo’s steel case was coated in a green “lacquer,” while the Tula and Wolf cases were coated with a gray polymer.
+The Federal 55gr .223 ammunition featured a solid copper jacket and a brass case.
+The other three brands used a bimetal (steel and copper) jacket and a steel case.
+Brown Bear coats their steel case ammo in a green “lacquer.”
+Tula and Wolf coats their cases with a gray polymer.

-Four brand new and identical Bushmaster MOE carbines, Bushmaster model BCWA3F MOE, were used.
-Each was produced in Ilion, New York at the same facility where Remington rifles are made.
+We used four brand new and identical Bushmaster MOE carbines this brass vs. steel cased ammo test.
+Specifically, we enlisted four Bushmaster model BCWA3F MOE rifles.
+Bushmaster manufactured each in Ilion, New York at the same facility where they make Remington rifles.

 Upper and lower receivers were of standard design and manufactured with 7075-T6 aluminum via the forging process.
 Receiver extension tubes were commercial pattern and had six adjustment points; receiver endplates were not staked.
 Buffers weighed 3.0 ounces and conformed to carbine dimensions.
 Fire control groups were semi-automatic and trigger pull weight varied between 8 and 10 lbs.
 Bolt carrier groups were machined for semi-automatic use only; gas keys were properly staked.

 Barrels were 16” in length, with all other exterior dimensions matching those of the military M4.
-Front sight bases were attached to the barrels with two taper pins driven from right to left.
-Barrel exteriors were parkerized after the attachment of the front sight bases.
+We attached front sight bases to the barrels with two taper pins driven from right to left.
+We parkerized the barrel exteriors after the attachment of the front sight bases.

 Gas ports, located at the carbine position, were .058” in diameter.
 Chambers conformed to 5.56mm dimensions.
 The rate of twist was 1 turn in 9 inches, and both chambers and bores were chrome lined.
 Barrel nuts were torqued to inconsistent values: two had been torqued to approximately 5 ft/lbs, while the other two had been torqued within the appropriate range of 30-80 ft/lbs.

-The use of Magpul MOE furniture enabled the attachment of sling mounting points and flashlight mounts from Impact Weapons Components designed for the MOE stocks and handguards.
-The sling mounting points and flashlight mounts remained attached to the firearms without issue throughout the entire test; however, flashlights of the correct diameter installed in the mounts in accordance with provided instructions did not stay in the mounts.
-Excessive tightening of the mounts’ tension screw did not fix the problem, and the flashlights were set aside for the duration of the testing.
+Magpul MOE furniture enabled the attachment of sling mounting points and flashlight mounts from Impact Weapons Components designed for the MOE stocks and handguards.
+The sling mounting points and flashlight mounts remained attached to the firearms without issue throughout the entire test.
+However, flashlights of the correct diameter installed in the mounts in accordance with provided instructions did not stay in the mounts.
+Excessive tightening of the mounts’ tension screw did not fix the problem.
+So, we set aside the flashlights for the duration of the testing.

-Optics used during the high volume shooting portion of the test include the Aimpoint CompM3 in GDI mount as well as the EOTech 552 and XPS 2-0.
+We used Aimpoint CompM3 in GDI mounts as well as the EOTech 552 and XPS 2-0 for optics during the high volume shooting portion of the test.
 Backup sights were Magpul MBUS.
-One MBUS sight cracked and fell off of the carbine to which it was attached due to heating and cooling cycles that negatively affected the polymer material.
+One MBUS sight cracked and fell off of the carbine to which it was attached.
+We believe heating and cooling cycles negatively affected the polymer material and caused the cracking.

 Excessive upper receiver heat did cause thermal discoloration of and cosmetic damage to the EOTech sights.
-Also, one CR123 battery in the XPS 2-0 ruptured – possibly due to heat – but both EOTechs, as well as the Aimpoint, remained functional at the end of the test.
-The manufacture date of the 552 was April of 2005; prior to the test, its battery spring “grommets” were replaced with a newer design, which markedly improved battery life.
+Also, one CR123 battery in the XPS 2-0 ruptured – possibly due to heat.
+Both EOTechs, as well as the Aimpoint, remained functional at the end of the test.
+The manufacture date of the 552 was April of 2005; prior to the test, we replaced its battery spring “grommets” with a newer design.
+This markedly improved battery life.

-Charging handles used during the test include the standard AR-15 type, the BCM/Vltor Gunfighter, and the Rainier Arms/AXTS Raptor.
-The majority of rounds (over 20,000) were fired with the Raptor charging handles installed in various weapons.
-No functional issues were encountered with any charging handle used during the test, and no practical differences were noted between the aluminum and steel latches of the various charging handle types.
+We fired the majority of rounds (over 20,000) with the Raptor charging handles installed in various weapons.
+Our testing team did not encounter any functional issues with any charging handle used during the test.
+Our team noted no practical differences between the aluminum and steel latches of the various charging handle types.
 Most shooters who used the Raptors commented that they appreciated the ambidextrous design during manipulations of the firearms, especially during clearing.

-Only one type of ammunition was fired through each carbine, and the different colors of Magpul MOE furniture made it easier to identify which was which.
-Throughout the testing, we successfully avoided any “cross-contamination” – in other words, each carbine fired only the ammunition it was supposed to.
+We only fired one type of ammunition through each carbine.
+Different colors of Magpul MOE furniture made it easier to identify which rifle was which.
+Throughout the testing, we successfully avoided any “cross-contamination.”
+In other words, each carbine fired only the ammunition it was supposed to.

-The carbine firing the Federal brass cased ammunition, serial number ARA041079, had standard black handguards and stock, the Brown Bear-firing carbine (LBM23712) had olive drab (green) furniture, and the Wolf (LBM21236)and Tula (LBM23157) carbines had flat dark earth (tan) furniture.
-For simplicity’s sake, the weapons will be hereafter referred to as “the Wolf carbine” or “the Federal carbine,” etc.
+The carbine firing the Federal brass cased ammunition, serial number ARA041079, had standard black handguards and stock.
+The Brown Bear-firing carbine (LBM23712) had olive drab (green) furniture, and the Wolf (LBM21236)and Tula (LBM23157) carbines had flat dark earth (tan) furniture.
+For simplicity’s sake, we’ll refer to the weapons hereafter as “the Wolf carbine” or “the Federal carbine,” etc.

-Each firearm was broken down and inspected to ensure that it was within acceptable standards; this initial visual inspection did not reveal any deficiencies serious enough to be addressed prior to the beginning of the test.
+We broke each firearm down and inspected it to ensure it was within acceptable standards.
+Our initial visual inspection did not reveal any deficiencies we deemed serious enough to be addressed prior to the beginning of the test.
 During the first range trip, however, serious accuracy issues were noted with two carbines – the Federal and Brown Bear weapons.

-Both shot groups of over 5MOA, or over 5 inches at 100 yards, out of the box.
-It should be noted that ten shot groups were fired for all accuracy testing in this article, and the results are not directly comparable with three or five shot groups.
-Because these groups were much larger than they should have been with any factory new ammunition, the rifles were examined.
+Both rifles shot groups of over 5MOA, or over 5 inches at 100 yards, out of the box.
+We fired ten shot groups for all accuracy testing in this article.
+The results are not directly comparable with three or five shot groups.
+Because these groups were much larger than they should have been with any factory new ammunition, we examined the rifles.

-The upper receiver assemblies of the two problem carbines were completely disassembled in order to determine the cause of this issue.
-It was immediately apparent that the problem related to improper barrel nut torque values – the barrel nuts, which slide over a collar on the barrel and thread onto the front of the upper receiver, required less than 5 ft-lbs to break loose.
+Our team completely disassembled the upper receiver assemblies of the two problem carbines in order to determine the cause of this issue.
+We immediately saw the problem related to improper barrel nut torque values.
+The barrel nuts, which slide over a collar on the barrel and thread onto the front of the upper receiver, required less than 5 ft-lbs to break loose.

 Proper torque values for this part are 30-80 ft-lbs.
-Once the components were properly reassembled, ten shot group sizes shrank to approximately 3.5 MOA, which is a realistic result to expect from standard carbines firing bulk ammunition.
+Once we properly reassembled the components, ten shot group sizes shrank to approximately 3.5 MOA.
+This is a realistic result to expect from standard carbines firing bulk ammunition.

-These tests were also conducted periodically throughout the testing – accuracy and velocity every 2,000 rounds, Cerrosafe at 5,000 and 10,000 rounds.
-Most of the firing was conducted at a very fast pace, with up to ten magazines (300 rounds) being fired in a row.
-Rates of fire did slow at times, especially when accuracy testing was being conducted.
-However, the rates of fire were identical for the test rifles – if one was fired quickly, so were the others.
+We conducted these tests periodically throughout this project.
+Our team measured accuracy and velocity every 2,000 rounds and Cerrosafe at 5,000 and 10,000 rounds.
+We fired these rifles mostly at a very fast pace.
+It was not unusual for our test team to fire up to ten magazines (300 rounds) in a row.
+Of course, we did slow our rate of fire at times, especially when accuracy testing was being conducted.
+However, we kept the rates of fire consistent across all rifles – if we fired one quickly, so were the others.

 Cleaning and Lubrication